WebberZone/top-10/readme.txt

 * Enhancements/Modifications:
 	* Complete rewrite of Top 10 plugin to use Classes and autoloading
+	* `tptn_list` shortcode now accepts `WP_Query` parameters.
+You can also pass typical array only parameters as a comma-separated list
+	* Tracker script no longer require jQuery

 * Bug fixes:
 	* Post count should only display once within the content within the main loop